 In addition to the compatibility of work and family life, our university is also committed to the creation of an unprejudiced working environment is of utmost importance.

 The Charter of Diversity is an employer initiative to promote diversity in companies and institutions.
 By signing the Charter, the university wishes to emphasise the importance of this issue.

 The aim of the initiative is to promote the recognition, appreciation and inclusion of diversity in the working world in Germany.
 All employees should experience appreciation - regardless of gender, gender identity, nationality, ethnic origin, religion or belief, disability, age, sexual orientation and identity.

 The need for care can affect anyone: the partner, the parents or your own child.
 In contrast to parenthood, care is usually not predictable, but occurs unexpectedly, for example after a stroke or accident.
 It is also usually difficult to assess the course of a need for care.
 It can last a few weeks or months, but can also extend over many years.
 Accordingly, it varies greatly from case to case how much strain is placed on the carer.
 Increasingly, students are also faced with the challenge of managing their studies and the care or support of relatives in parallel.

-For this reason, Family Affairs offers a counselling service with basic information and personal advice on the compatibility of study and care.
+For this reason, Family Services offers a counselling service with basic information and personal advice on the compatibility of study and care.